jph98/scripts/gcp-bigquery.md

-# Google Storage Technology Overview
+# BigQuery and Google Storage Tech

 Run-down of the options are as follows:
 * Cloud SQL - MySQL and Postgres fundamentally